Formal Issue Reporting Process

-||Discuss concern of inappropriate student behavior with Assistant Dean Greg Metz or file a non-academic misconduct incident report through the UC Office of Conduct web site.
-See link to SCOC and incident report on right.
+||Discuss concern of inappropriate student behavior with Assistant Dean of Academic Affairs or file a non-academic misconduct incident report through the UC Student Conduct & Community Standards office.
 Immediate safety or threat concerns should be reported to UCBA security.||UC Student Code of Conduct

-Non Academic Misconduct Incident Reporting
+Non-Academic Misconduct Incident Reporting

 |Academic Misconduct||Academic honesty and integrity is expected in all student work.
 Allegations of academic misconduct are addressed per processes proscribed in the UC Student Code of Conduct.

 ||Review the UC academic misconduct guidelines and processes.
-Discuss with instructor.
-See Dr. Greg Metz for questions or clarification on academic misconduct guidelines.||Academic Misconduct
+See the Assistant Dean of Academic Affairs for questions or clarification on academic misconduct guidelines.||Academic Misconduct

-|Billing and Payment Hardship Concerns (TRA)||To enroll for any semester, a student signs a “bursar’s agreement”.
+|Billing and Payment Hardship Concerns (TRA)||To enroll for any semester, a student signs a Financial Agreement through the Bursar’s Office.
 In doing so, the student accepts responsibility for billing charges.
 Students should also be aware of all published deadlines regarding charges and course withdrawal.
-In circumstances of exceptional hardship that have led to semester not being completed, students can request a tuition refund (TRA).||Review details of policy – circumstances that TRA does and does not pertain to.
-Review documentation required.
-See UCBA One Stop for questions.||Tuition Refund Application Guidelines and Application|
+In circumstances of exceptional hardship that have led to semester not being completed, students can request a tuition refund appeal (TRA).||Review policies related to a TRA.
+See Enrollment Services for questions.||Tuition Refund Appeal|

 |Policy Statement on Sexual Harassment involving an employee||This policy applies to visitors, applicants for admission to or employment with the university, current students and employees who allege sexual harassment.
 It is the policy of the University of Cincinnati that no member of the university community may sexually harass another.
-Anyone who violates this policy is subject to disciplinary action which may include suspension or termination.||Anyone who reasonably believes that sexual harassment has occurred should immediately contact his/her supervisor and/or the Office of Equity & Inclusion.
+Anyone who violates this policy is subject to disciplinary action which may include suspension or termination.||Anyone who reasonably believes that sexual harassment has occurred should immediately contact their supervisor and/or the Office of Equity & Inclusion.
 The Office of Equity & Inclusion shall conduct a thorough investigation.||Harassment Policy (UC login required)|

-|Student Privacy (FERPA)||The Family Educational Rights and Privacy Act of 1974 (34 C.F.R.
-Part 99 — commonly known as FERPA), is the federal law that governs the release of and access to student education records.
+|Student Privacy (FERPA)||The Family Educational Rights and Privacy Act of 1974 (commonly known as FERPA), is the federal law that governs the release of and access to student education records.
 FERPA affords students certain rights with respect to their education records.||FERPA affords students the right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.||FERPA and Student's Right to Review Records|